pakistani-women-in-computing/about-pwic/pwic-introduction.md

 - to increase their global reach and visibility
 - to foster their growth and retention in STEM fields.

 Our local chapters may have additional goals that fit our global vision but are specific to their local needs.

+## Contact Us
+Contact email: info@pwic.org

 ## Programs / Initiatives:
 - Global Community Meetups